MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.DirectoryManagement/New-MgOrganizationExtension.md

 # New-MgOrganizationExtension

 ## SYNOPSIS
-Create new navigation property to extensions for organization
+The collection of open extensions defined for the organization resource.
+Nullable.

 ## SYNTAX